belyamiine/test-git/README.md

-# test-git
+# My git / github  testing repository
+Hello there,
-a repo for testing git and  git-hub
+this is a repo for testing git and git-hub